XnLogicaL/OpenInventory/README.md

 - Fixed built in signal, thanks @Bitterman1021
 - Fixed minor bugs
-- Released package to wally https://wally.run/package/xnlogical/openinventory?version=0.1.2
+- Released package to wally https://wally.run/package/xnlogical/openinventory?version=0.1.2 (I am aware that the wally version is wrong)
 - Removed client check recursion and it now checks only when the module is indexed